UK leader: Royal rift over Harry-Meghan plans can be settled

 Canadian Prime Minister Justin Trudeau, speaking after the queen made clear the couple has chosen Canada as its alternate destination, said his country welcomes the news but has issues to discuss, including the possible cost to taxpayers of providing security for the well-known royal couple.

-“I think most Canadians are very supportive of having royals be here, but how that looks and what kind of costs are involved, there are still lots of discussions to have,” he told Canadian TV, adding that no formal talks between the British and Canadian government have yet been held.
+“I think most Canadians are very supportive of having royals be here, but how that looks and what kind of costs are involved, there are still lots of discussions to have,” he told Canadian TV, adding that no formal talks between the British and Canadian governments have been held.

+Britain’s royals are protected by a special unit of London’s Metropolitan Police, also known as Scotland Yard, at a cost that is not made public because of concerns that details about its operation could compromise the royals’ safety.

+In addition to cost concerns, it is likely that special arrangements would have to be made to allow London police to operate on a long-term deployment in Canada.

+Harry and Meghan have declared that one of their goals is to become financially independent.
+It is not known if they will continue to receive financial support from Harry’s father, Prince Charles, who uses income from the Duchy of Cornwall estate to support a variety of royal activities.
+The estate generated more than 20 million pounds ($26 million) last year.

+Harry and Meghan have announced plans to launch a major charitable institution in the coming year, but details haven’t been made public.
+In the past they have focused on female empowerment, wildlife protection, ending the stigma surrounding mental health problems and other issues.

-Harry and Meghan just took a six-week vacation in western Canada with their infant son Archie.
+They just took a six-week vacation in western Canada with their infant son Archie.
 Meghan has returned to Canada after a brief visit to London last week.

 Follow full AP coverage at https://www.apnews.com/PrinceHarry